isabella232/document-services.en/help/usecases/jobposting.md

 Imagine the following scenario: you have a website that allows employers to [upload job postings](https://www.adobe.io/apis/documentcloud/dcsdk/job-posting.html).
 For job seekers, it’s convenient to easily view all documents related to a posting in a consistent format.
 However, it’s convenient for employers to attach information in whatever file format they happen to have.
 To offer convenience to both types of users, you can automatically convert all uploaded documents to PDFs and embed them in-line in the posting.

-This tutorial walks through a Node.js example that uses Adobe Document Services and its [Node.js SDK](https://www.npmjs.com/package/@adobe/documentservices-pdftools-node-sdk) to add these capabilities to a  job posting site, making it easier to use and making it more attractive to employers and job seekers alike.
-Here is the [complete](https://github.com/contentlab-io/adobe_job_posting) [project code](https://github.com/contentlab-io/adobe_job_posting), in case you want follow along as you read.
+This tutorial walks through a Node.js example that uses Adobe Document Services and its [Node.js SDK](https://www.npmjs.com/package/@adobe/documentservices-pdftools-node-sdk) to add these capabilities to a job posting site.
+This makes the website easier to use and more attractive to employers and job seekers alike.
+Here is the [complete](https://github.com/contentlab-io/adobe_job_posting) [project code](https://github.com/contentlab-io/adobe_job_posting), in case you want to follow along as you read.

 To start, set up a simple Express-based Node.js web application.
 [Express](https://expressjs.com/) is a minimalist web application framework offering features such as routing and templating.
 The code for the application is available on [GitHub](https://github.com/contentlab-io/adobe_job_posting).
 Also, install the [PostgreSQL database](https://www.postgresql.org/) and set it up to store the PDF.